DimensionDev/Maskbook/.github/ISSUE_TEMPLATE/demand.md

 ---
 name: Demand
-about: "PRD for new demand"
+about: PRD for new demand
 title: "[Demand] "
 labels: 'Demand: Draft'
 assignees: neruthes